 I want to publish this beautiful article/testimony written for this blog by a great artist in the Instagram scene: it’s @Loeffel.suse.
-I’m sure it will involve and move you too.
+How spoon carving saved my life I’m sure it will involve and move you too.
 It’s a great hymn to the unstoppable force within us, which, when stimulated, can overturn any unpleasant situation.
 Never lose hope!
 Thank you Suse 😘🙏🏻

 You have the floor…

 Last winter I was in a deep state of depression.
 If you have ever battled with it you’ll know that being depressed is not about being sad or suicidal.
 It’s rather the opposite – you don’t feel anything, no joy or sadness, just nothing.
 You’re like an empty shell of a person.
 You have no plans for the future because you’re convinced you’re not going to be there to live it.
 All you want to do is lie in bed all day and numb your mind.
 That’s what I did.
 When I got home from work I stuffed a whole pizza into my face and watched the same five movies on a loop.
 I didn’t even think about harming myself – I just didn’t want to exist anymore.

 In the spring of 2020 I came across “The Artist’s Way” by Julia Cameron, a book to help you be more creative, to get unstuck as an artist of any kind.
 At first, I felt helpless.
 The book asked me what I wanted to do, what I enjoyed, what I wished for, where I wanted to go in my life.
 I had not a single answer to that…